Antonio-ArceG/landchecker-challenge/README.md

 Tests have been refactored by using Factory_bot, a gem used for setting up Ruby objects as test data with simplified syntax.
 Database_cleaner ensures test databases are cleared after every time.
 So you can simply run rake spec without setting the tests up before-hand.

+## Things to improve

+Implement authorization and Authorization (pundit)

 ## Gems used
 - Csv